Terrafugia: Founding and financial history

 In July 2017 the company was purchased by the Zhejiang Geely Holding Group, a Chinese corporate conglomerate that also owns the Volvo and Lotus Cars automobile companies, with the purchase finalized in November 2017.

 The company started 2017 with 20 employees and hired 75 more people during the year.
 It planned to hire an additional 50 people by December 2018.
 During that period the company increased the staffing levels at its Woburn, Massachusetts, headquarters, expanding the work force in engineering, accounting, human resources, marketing and also operations.
 A new research and development division was also established in Petaluma, California, intended to undertake all future engineering tasks.

 In September, 2018, Terrafugia replaced Carl Dietrich as CEO with Chris Jaran.
 Dietrich remained in the CTO position.
 In April 2019, the company replaced CEO Chris Jaran with Chao Jing.
 Huaibing Wang became CFO.
 Dietrich announced his departure from Terrafugia at the same time.

 In February 2021 the company had reportedly laid off 80-100 of its employees, a majority of the people who worked there.
-The company planned shutdown its US operations and re-establish in China.
+The company planned to shut down its US operations and re-establish in China.